SheemaMasood381/SheemaMasood381/README.md

 I’m fueled by a deep **curiosity for emerging technologies** and a strong drive to transform bold ideas into working AI systems.

-🚀 Whether it's building **voice-interactive portfolio agents**, optimizing **ML pipelines** for real-world data, or exploring **LLM-based automation**, I thrive at the edge of innovation.

 🤝 My mission is to:
 - Launch or contribute to **visionary startups** that use AI for real-world impact.
 - Collaborate with **forward-thinking teams** pushing boundaries in **agentic systems**, **robotics**, and **applied ML**.
 - Create tools that empower **humans and machines to work together** seamlessly.

-🔬 With every project, I aim to bridge the gap between **data, design, and decision-making** — bringing AI from research to reality.

 ---